Jimena Muñoz

-Jimena Muñoz or Muñiz (died 1128) was a noblewoman from the El Bierzo region of the medieval Kingdom of León, the mistress of king Alfonso VI of León and Castile during the late 1070s and early 1080s.
+Jimena Muñoz or Muñiz (died 1128) was a noblewoman from the El Bierzo region of the medieval Kingdom of León, and the mistress of king Alfonso VI of León and Castile during the late 1070s and early 1080s.
 By him she was mother of two countesses and grandmother of Afonso I, first king of Portugal.

 Biography

 Jimena's origin has been subject to scholarly discussion and debate.
 Her patronymic indicates that her father was named Munio, and a contemporary chronicler, Bishop Pelagius of Oviedo, called her nobilisima (very noble), while the Crónicas anónimas de Sahagún describes her similarly, muy noble.
 The 17th-century historian Luis Alfonso de Carvallo made her sister of Galician count Rodrigo Muñoz and daughter of count Munio Rodríguez by his wife Jimena Ordóñez, granddaughter of king Bermudo II of León.
 In this he was followed the next century by church historian Enrique Flórez, but both the chronology and the politics would seem to militate against this placement.
 She would appear to be the woman of this name in charters of the monastery of San Pedro de Montes along with a Munio Muñoz and his wife Velasquita.
 With Munio appearing to be too old to have been her brother, historian Quintana Prieto suggested that these were Jimena's parents.
 He likewise suggests that Munio was the count of this name who accompanied Alfonso to Seville.
 Other historians have accepted this relationship, and, further, have made Munio Muñoz a son of Munio Rodríguez and Jimena Ordóñez, by which connection Jimena would be a descendant of Bermudo II.